shawill23/northwind-sql-project/query_results.md

 The Northwind schema only contains ReportsTo as an employee ID, and Title for role descriptions.
 It does not include manager names directly.
 A self-join could normally return the managers name, but in this dataset the output doesnt display correctly.
 Instead, this query lists employees with the ID's or titles they report to.
 This shows the reporting structure based on the available schema.

-## Query 6: Show the customers who have placed more than 5 orders.
+## Query 6: Show customers who have placed more than 5 orders.
-Answer/Output:
+Query Results:
 # ContactName, orders_placed
 'Maria Anders', '6'
 'Antonio Moreno', '7'